 In the last decade, the number of people living with brain-machine interfaces has nearly doubled, in part thanks to substantial progress in making such implants more usable for people with disabilities.
+Implanting them is far from easy which is why the services of a neurosurgeon may be required.
+What is a neurosurgeon?
+Well, the answer is rather complicated which is why you might wish to conduct further research online.
 The newer devices have greater flexibility, a more natural appearance, and advanced sensing capabilities that expand the range of behaviors they can control.

 If you look at videos of people using brain-controlled wheelchairs or quadriplegic patients controlling a robot arm with their thoughts, you will wonder: how does this work?
 Why do people with serious neurologic disorders appear to have such a strong sense of empowerment and control?
 Since the first non-invasive brain implant was implanted in a human in 2003, progress has been made.
 So, how do these research technologies today work?